 Customize your API Portal

-You've created a solid API Portal with auto-generated API documentation, but the real magic happens when you customize your Portal to match your brand, add helpful content, and optimize it for both developers and search engines.
+Great job completing the quickstart!
+You now have a functional API Portal with auto-generated documentation.
+But the real magic happens when you customize it to match your brand, add helpful content, and unlock advanced features that will make developers (and AI Agents) love your API.

-This guide will walk you through some essential customizations that will elevate your portal from functional to exceptional.
+This guide will walk you through some essential customizations that will elevate your API Portal from functional to exceptional.

 What You'll Accomplish